6. HD Tach

 9. HD Speed

-Like Roadkil’s tool, HD Speed is small and portable and around 90KB, but has more configuration options to suit different storage devices.
-It also has Read+Write and Read+Write+Verify modes, but be aware the data on any device you want to write test WILL be destroyed.
-Something useful not found on other testing tools is the option to test a specific position on the drive, 0% for the faster outer part of a hard drive, 100% for the slower inner.
+Something useful not found on other testing tools is the option to test a specific position on the drive, 0% for the faster outer part of a mechanical hard drive, 100% for the slower inner.
 To run a benchmark and get the average speed on the graph, choose the drive, enter the time to run it in the box and press Start.
 Block size can be left at Auto or changed from 1KB up to 16MB, a log file can also be created to review the results.

 Benchmark Notes: For less experienced users, a lot of the numbers thrown up by any benchmarking tool can look a bit confusing because you might not know what you’re supposed to take notice of.
 A few simple things to look for are:

-4K – The 4K results produced by benchmark tools show how fast a drive is at accessing small files, and are the most important scores for a Windows boot drive.
-Most notably the random 4K read and write speeds show how quickly the files are accessed when scattered across a partition, like in Windows.
+4K – The 4K results produced by benchmark tools show how fast a drive is at accessing small files, and are more important for a Windows boot drive.
+Most notably random 4K read and write speeds show how quickly the files are accessed when scattered across a partition.
 Higher 4K results will also produce a better and smoother Windows during multitasking.
-When looking at buying an SSD drive to install Windows on for example, study the 4K scores first and not the headline grabbing sequential speeds.
+When looking at buying an SSD drive to install Windows and applications, compare the 4K scores first and not the headline grabbing sequential speeds.